ljcolling/sustainable-computing/src/text/travel.md

 ## Travel

-We have limited funds available to support travel to the workshop for those who may struggle to cover the necessary funds and/or are travelling a long distance.
+We have some limited funds available to support travel to the workshop for those who may struggle to cover the necessary funds and/or are travelling a long distance.
 To apply for a travel bursary, please [*complete this